evan-dimartinis/BlirbReactNativePublic/README.md

   </li>

   <li>
-    write reviews and share with friends
+    Write reviews and share with friends
   </li>

   <li>